 - Evaluating screening protocols for biomarkers for early detection of pancreatic cancer and its precursors

 The report indicates that the NCI will issue a Program Announcement in the next 12 months to focus on the development of novel methods to obtain and interrogate pancreatic tissues containing pre-cancerous lesions.
 The NCI typically uses Program Announcements when they are interested in receiving grant proposals in a specific area, but there are no funds that are set aside for this purpose.
 This highlights the need for us to continue to push for increased funding for the NCI.
-You can help with this effort.

 - Studying new therapeutic strategies in immunotherapy